How Do Google Ads Work and Will They Make You Money?

 For example, an AdSense enabled blog post that talks about “how to choose the right pro golf clubs” would likely be a good match for the advertiser targeting the keyword “pro golf clubs.”

-Therefore, choosing the right keywords to target is essential for making a profit with Google Ads.
+Therefore, choosing the right keywords to target is essential for making a profit with Google Ads, and of course, for reaching your target audience.

 2. Search Network Auctions